AdriCode/Image-Preprocessing/README.md

 This repository contains techniques using libraries like OpenCV and PyTorch.

-In addition, it includes necessary commands to work in Google Colaboratory while uploading data from your Google Drive and saving the final images on your computer.
+In addition, it includes necessary commands to work in Google Colaboratory while uploading data from your Google Drive and saving the results on your computer.